Retiring in Israel – 15 Top Tips.

 Tip 7 – Medical & Health

 With increased life-expectancy, retirement living can be a long race, so get yourself in shape.
 That means eating well, watching your weight and staying active.
-When you feel good, it's easier to stay positive and open to new experiences.
+When you feel good, it’s easier to stay positive and open to new experiences.
 It is important, before your Aliyah, to familiarize yourself with the 4 health funds in Israel and the medical system.
-It may be necessary for you to opt for one of the upgraded, supplementary health plans or even take out an additional, private, health insurance policy.
+It may be necessary for you to opt for one of the superior, supplementary health plans or even take out an additional, private, health insurance policy.

 Tip 8 – Medication

 Try to bring sufficient medication, for your chronic ailments, to last you at least 3 months and if possible, try bring a 6 month supply.
 It may take a few weeks or so, before you find a doctor or specialist that you feel comfortable with.
-Similarly, it is important to bring your medical records and you medical history with you, so that your new doctor is completely in the picture.
+Similarly, it is important to bring your medical records and your medical history with you, so that your new doctor is completely in the picture.
 Your doctor even if he is a native Hebrew speaker, will understand the English medical reports.

-Tip 9 - Medical Resources
+Tip 9 – Medical & Social Services

 Tip 10 – Take time to travel Israel